- Nationality: English

 - Height: 6'1" (186cm)

 - Weight: 12st 8lbs (80kg)

-Coady joined Liverpool’s Academy as a 12-year-old, went on to captain the Under-21 side and made two senior appearances against Anzhi Makhachkala and Fulham.
+Previously, Coady joined Liverpool’s Academy as a 12-year-old, and went on to captain the under-21 side and made two senior appearances against Anzhi Makhachkala and Fulham.

-However, a season-long loan at Sheffield United wetted Coady’s appetite for regular football and that’s what he got when signing for Huddersfield on a permanent basis, where him impressed and earned a move to Wolves from 12 months later.
+However, a season-long loan at Sheffield United whetted Coady’s appetite for regular football and that’s what he got when signing for Huddersfield on a permanent basis, where him impressed and earned a move to Wolves from 12 months later.

-After two years in midfield, Coady made the switch to defence in the summer of 2017 and helped Wolves to 24 Championship clean sheets on their way to the league title in 2017/18.
+After two years in the Wolves midfield, Coady made the switch to defence in the summer of 2017 and helped Wolves to 24 Championship clean sheets on their way to the league title in 2017/18.

 Enjoying his first crack at the Premier League, Coady led Wolves to two seventh placed finishes, an FA Cup semi-final and the Europa League quarter-final.

 During 2020/21 Coady surpassed 100 Premier League games, made his England debut and represented his country at Euro 2020, before returning to Molineux ahead of the new season.